 - 3. Make sure all covers and guards are in place.
 Start the engine.
-Engage the clutch/brake lever to start the blade spinning. - 4.
+Engage the clutch/brake lever (or remote blade switch) to start the blade spinning. - 4.
 Start the water lube if necessary to prevent sap buildup on the blade.
-See Section 2.18.
+See Section 2.19.